lovec741/comfyui_telegram_bot/docs/docs.md

 # User Documentation
 The user documentation is in the `/docs/user/` folder as an HTML website.
+It is also hosted [here](https://lovec741.github.io/comfyui_telegram_bot/user/index.html) on GitHub.

 # Developer Documentation
 ## Overview